Jerald Abrams, PhD, Philosophy

 Rebecca Murray, PhD

-Dr. Murray recently published "Policies, Procedures and the Police: An Assessment of Wrongful Conviction Risk in Nebraska" with former students Laurel Gegner and Justin Pelton.
+Dr. Murray recently published a book "Using Statistics in Criminal Justice" published by Aspen Publishing in Spring 2016.
 She currently is updating manuscripts with other students, including the effect of community empowerment on crime and disorder, and the effect of liquor serving establishments on crime.
 Additionally, she and Dr. Irlbeck are collaborating on several projects.
 They are part of an evaluation team for a Federal "Byrne Criminal Justice Innovation Grant," assessing recidivism and community effects of high risk probationers returning to high risk areas.
-Also, they continue to facilitate a grant from the Office for Victims of Crime which will enable a Nebraska State Victim's Assistance Academy, launching in August 2013.
-Dr. Murray also is working on a book "Using Statistics in Criminal Justice" that is set to be published by Aspen Publishing in Spring 2014.
+Also, they continue to facilitate a grant from the Office for Victims of Crime which enables Nebraska Victim's Assistance Academy and just completed its fourth academy.
 She teaches HAP 312 and HAP 314.

 Stephen Peters, MS, Healthcare Administration (Private Practice Associates)